DriveVA: Video Action Models are Zero-Shot Drivers: Conclusion

 \section{Conclusion}

 In this paper, we propose DriveVA, a unified video–action world model for autonomous driving.
-DriveVA jointly generates future video latents and trajectory tokens within a shared conditional generative process, improving video–trajectory consistency in long-horizon closed-loop rollout.
-Built on a large pretrained video generation backbone and further enhanced with progressive video continuation, DriveVA achieves state-of-the-art closed-loop performance on NAVSIM and shows strong zero-shot transfer to nuScenes and Bench2Drive without target-domain fine-tuning, which casts a new insight in this research domain.
+DriveVA jointly generates future video latents and trajectory tokens within a shared conditional generative process, improving video–trajectory consistency in real world rollout.
+Built on a large pretrained video generation backbone and further enhanced with progressive video continuation, DriveVA achieves state-of-the-art PDM-based performance on NAVSIM and shows strong zero-shot transfer to nuScenes and Bench2Drive without target-domain fine-tuning, which provides a new insight in this research domain.